cgentemann/cgentemann.github.io/resume.md

 Computational physical oceanographer, remote sensing scientist, and advocate for open science and inclusivity

 ## Professional Summary
 Results-driven and versatile professional with a strong drive for success and exceptional leadership acumen.
 Recognized for adeptly excelling in diverse roles, leveraging strategic communication, meticulous project planning, and effective execution.
 Proven talent in adeptly managing multifaceted teams and cultivating robust relationships.
-Skilled in providing technical counsel and crafting impactful policy initiatives.
+Skilled in providing technical counsel and crafting impactful initiatives.

 ## Significant Achievements

 - **2023** Created NASA’s [Year of Open Science](https://www.nature.com/articles/d41586-023-00019-y) and worked as co-chair of the OSTP Subcommittee on Open Science Sub-Working Group on the Year of Open Science to have the White House and 16 other federal agencies declare a [Year of Open Science](https://www.whitehouse.gov/ostp/news-updates/2023/01/11/fact-sheet-biden-harris-administration-announces-new-actions-to-advance-open-and-equitable-research/)
 - **2022** Lead Scientist for NASA’s $40 million Transform to Open Science ([TOPS](https://nasa.github.io/Transform-to-Open-Science/)) project, collaborated on NASA’s new scientific information policy ([SPD-41a](https://science.nasa.gov/science-red/s3fs-public/atoms/files/SMD-information-policy-SPD-41a.pdf)).